Itai Anghel

 Anghel is also a lecturer of history and international relations.
 He teaches a course about world conflicts in universities in Tel Aviv.

 Journalism career

-Anghel begun his work as a journalist in 1989, as the foreign affairs editor of Galey Tzahal - Galatz, Israel Army Radio.
-While editing the world news, he edited and hosted the news magazine and consequently was awarded the "Galey Tzahal Chief Commander award".
+Angel attended Tichon Hadash high school in Tel Aviv.
+Anghel begun his work as a journalist in 1989, as the foreign affairs editor of Galei Tzahal - Galatz, Israel Army Radio.
+While editing the world news, he edited and hosted the news magazine and consequently was awarded the "Galei Tzahal Chief Commander award".